simonkowallik/as3ninja/docs/vault.rst

 An explicit `token` can be specified via the `VaultClient` ``token`` parameter.

-Here is a fully paramerized example.
+Here is a fully parametrized example.

 Template Configuration: